For whatever it's worth: my advice on job hunting in tech

 A sneaky truth about interviewing: your questions say as much about you as your answers do.

 Most interviews will end with 5–10 minutes for you to ask anything you’d like.
 Don’t pass up this valuable opportunity.
-Come prepared with some things you’d really like to know.
 Have a list of open-ended questions prepared.

-Ideally, pull from the list you put together in the “know what you want” section.
-Ask questions that help reveal how closely aligned this company is to your values and preferences.
+Ideally, base these on the list you put together in the “know what you want” section: ask questions that help reveal how closely aligned this company is to your values and preferences.

 Don’t throw softballs.
-This is your chance to really dig.
 “What’s your favorite thing about this job?” probably won’t tell you much you didn’t already know.

 Instead, try something like: “what’s your favorite thing about this company, and what’s one thing you would change about it if you could?”
-Push for the full story.
+Dig for the full picture.

 One of my personal favorite questions: “what would make somebody successful in this role?”
 It’s open-ended, and hopefully, the answer describes you.
 If so, you can give a little nudge on that.
-But either way, it helps you understand the job, and the company’s expectations.
+But either way, it helps you understand the job, the company’s expectations, and how you’ll be evaluated.

 Be prepared to talk salary